philgeebu/vintkoshop/README.md

 ![alt text](https://www.vintko.com/img/vintko_logo.9b6e233f.png)

+Vintko is a vintage watch shop application that allows an admin to control inventory while providing regular users visibility to said inventory.

 This application and its scripts assume you have nodemon globally installed, and have MongoDB running on localhost:27017

 - CD to the 'server' directory